Varun0157/in-mem-cache/README.md

 The library is designed for high performance with minimal allocations.
 The cache operations are thread-safe and use a combination of a map for O(1) lookups and a linked list for maintaining the eviction order.

-## Contributing
+## TODO

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+- [ ] correct paths in docs
+- [ ] more robust testing

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.